A member of the SIB Corp –

 All perils coverage

 This combines collision or upset and comprehensive coverages.
 In addition, it covers loss or damage caused if a person who lives in your home steals the vehicle covered by your insurance policy.
-All perils also cover you if an employee who drives or uses, services or repairs that vehicle, steals it.
+All perils also cover you if an employee who drives, uses, services, or repairs that vehicle steals it.

 Note: A deductible may apply to all of the above coverages.

-Our team is here to provide assistance and clarify any queries you may have regarding the coverage options, deductibles, or any other related information.
-Reach out to us for more details about car insurance in Orleans.
+Our team is here to assist and clarify any questions regarding coverage options, deductibles, or related information.
+Contact us for more details about car insurance in Orleans.

 POLICY ENDORSEMENTS: